civican/legisinfo/44-1/bills/S-5/bill_text.md

   **(2)** Paragraphs 93(1)(f) and (g) of the Act are replaced by the following:

-    the purposes for which the substance, a product **that contains the substance or a product that may release the substance into the environment** may be imported, **exported**, manufactured, processed, used, offered for sale or sold;
+    the purposes for which the substance, a product that contains the substance or a product that may release the substance into the environment may be imported, exported, manufactured, processed, used, offered for sale or sold;

-    the manner in which and conditions under which the substance, a product **that contains the substance or a product that may release the substance into the environment** may be imported, **exported**, manufactured, processed or used;
+    the manner in which and conditions under which the substance, a product that contains the substance or a product that may release the substance into the environment may be imported, exported, manufactured, processed or used;

   **(3)** Paragraph 93(1)(i) of the Act is replaced by the following:

-    the quantities or concentrations of the substance that may be imported **or exported**;
+    the quantities or concentrations of the substance that may be imported or exported;

   **(4)** Paragraphs 93(1)(l) to (s) of the Act are replaced by the following:

-    the total, partial or conditional prohibition of the manufacture, use, processing, sale, offering for sale, import or export of the substance, a product **that contains the substance or a product that may release the substance into the environment**;
+    the total, partial or conditional prohibition of the manufacture, use, processing, sale, offering for sale, import or export of the substance, a product that contains the substance or a product that may release the substance into the environment;

-    the total, partial or conditional prohibition of the **manufacture**, import or export of a product that is intended to contain the substance;
+    the total, partial or conditional prohibition of the manufacture, import or export of a product that is intended to contain the substance;

-    the quantity or concentration of the substance that may be contained in any product manufactured, imported, exported, offered for sale or sold in Canada, **or that any such product may release into the environment**;
+    the quantity or concentration of the substance that may be contained in any product manufactured, imported, exported, offered for sale or sold in Canada, or that any such product may release into the environment;

-    the manner in which, conditions under which and the purposes for which the substance, a product **that contains the substance or a product that may release the substance into the environment** may be advertised or offered for sale;
+    the manner in which, conditions under which and the purposes for which the substance, a product that contains the substance or a product that may release the substance into the environment may be advertised or offered for sale;

-    the manner in which and conditions under which the substance, a product **that contains the substance or a product that may release the substance into the environment** may be stored, displayed, handled, transported or offered for transport;
+    the manner in which and conditions under which the substance, a product that contains the substance or a product that may release the substance into the environment may be stored, displayed, handled, transported or offered for transport;

-    the packaging and labelling of the substance, a product **that contains the substance or a product that may release the substance into the environment**;
+    the packaging and labelling of the substance, a product that contains the substance or a product that may release the substance into the environment;

-    the manner, conditions, places and method of disposal of the substance, a product **that contains the substance or a product that may release the substance into the environment**, including standards for the construction, maintenance and inspection of disposal sites;
+    the manner, conditions, places and method of disposal of the substance, a product that contains the substance or a product that may release the substance into the environment, including standards for the construction, maintenance and inspection of disposal sites;

-    the submission to the Minister, on request or at any prescribed times, of information relating to the substance, **a product that contains the substance or a product that may release the substance into the environment**;
+    the submission to the Minister, on request or at any prescribed times, of information relating to the substance, a product that contains the substance or a product that may release the substance into the environment;

   **(5)** Paragraphs 93(1)(u) and (v) of the Act are replaced by the following:

-    the conduct of sampling, analyses, tests, measurements or monitoring of the substance, **a product that contains the substance or a product that may release the substance into the environment** and the submission of the results to the Minister;
+    the conduct of sampling, analyses, tests, measurements or monitoring of the substance, a product that contains the substance or a product that may release the substance into the environment and the submission of the results to the Minister;

-    the submission of samples to the Minister of the substance, **a product that contains the substance or a product that may release the substance into the environment**;
+    the submission of samples to the Minister of the substance, a product that contains the substance or a product that may release the substance into the environment;

   **(6)** Paragraph 93(1)(w) of the English version of the Act is replaced by the following:

-    the conditions, test procedures and laboratory practices to be followed for conducting sampling, analyses, tests, measurements or monitoring of the substance, **a product that contains the substance or a product that may release the substance into the environment**;
+    the conditions, test procedures and laboratory practices to be followed for conducting sampling, analyses, tests, measurements or monitoring of the substance, a product that contains the substance or a product that may release the substance into the environment;

   **(7)** Subsection 93(5) of the Act is replaced by the following: